Lucky Man (Emerson, Lake & Palmer song): Live versus studio versions

 "Lucky Man" is typically not performed in concert the way it was recorded.
 While the studio version is a full band piece (with much more input from Lake), most live versions see Lake playing the song by himself on acoustic guitar.
 Emerson explains:

-It is a shame that we really can’t perform it the same way it is on the album.
-There’s a lot of double-tracked vocals.
-Greg’s playing electric, bass and acoustic guitar on it.
+It is a shame that we really can't perform it the same way it is on the album.
+There's a lot of double-tracked vocals.
+Greg's playing electric, bass and acoustic guitar on it.
 If we had really thought about it, and we ourselves, had wanted to release it as a single, then we would have considered these points, and possibly re-arranged it so we could have done it some way on stage.
 Now we come out and people want to hear it.
 Greg performs it as an acoustic piece and I guess it's rather disappointing to some people because they want to hear the recorded version.
 There we were, in the position of it having been released and us not knowing that people want to hear it, and the way it was done on the album being impossible for us to do on stage.

-The group did attempt to recreate the studio track onstage in their earlier years, as evidenced by the band arrangement found on the album Live at the Mar y Sol Festival '72, but this was quickly dropped in favor of Lake's solo acoustic arrangement through most of ELP's touring years.
+The group did attempt to recreate the studio track onstage in their earlier years, as evidenced by the band arrangement found on the album Live at the Mar y Sol Festival '72, but this was quickly dropped in favour of Lake's solo acoustic arrangement through most of ELP's touring years.
 A band arrangement of "Lucky Man" would become the typical live version of the song starting on the Emerson, Lake & Powell tour in 1986 and continuing after Emerson & Lake reunited with Carl Palmer in 1992 until their final performance in 2010.
 In some performances, the middle guitar solo is played by Lake on guitar; in others, the guitar solo is played by Emerson on organ before he switches to the Moog for the ending solo.

 In a rare vocal appearance, Keith Emerson "sings" one of the song's verses through a vocoder on the rendition of "Lucky Man" appearing on Emerson, Lake & Powell's Live in Concert record.
 This marks his only vocal contribution to any of his music aside from the similarly computerized voice parts in "Karn Evil 9: Third Impression."
 Emerson's vocal part never reappears in following live performances.